gatech-epic-power/epically-powerful/README.md

 * **Built for iteration:** Swap hardware and test new controllers with minimal reconfiguration.
 * **Open and vetted:** Maintained by a research community actively extending its capabilities across new hardware platforms and verified by multiple research groups.

-In short, Epically Powerful turns “getting your robot to run” from a multi-week endevour into a single-day setup.
+In short, Epically Powerful turns “getting your robot up and running” from a multi-week endeavor into a single-day setup.

 ![software](docs/source/res/Software.png)
 ---

 ### 🛠️ Installation

-You can install EpicallyPowerful via PyPI using pip by running:
+You can install Epically Powerful via PyPI using pip by running:

 `pip install epicallypowerful`